-- (a) Awards.
-The Committee may grant Awards to one or more Eligible Persons. - (b) Share Limits.
-Subject to Section 11 of the Plan and subsection (e): (i) no more than 29,700,000 shares of Common Stock may be reserved for issuance and delivered in the aggregate pursuant to Awards granted under the Plan (the "Share Pool"); (ii) no more than 29,700,000 shares of Common Stock may be delivered pursuant to the exercise of Incentive Stock Options granted under the Plan; and (iii) the maximum number of Awards that may be granted in any single fiscal year to each of the non-employee members of the Board for serving on the Board, shall be an amount equal to the grant date fair value of \$425,000 computed in accordance with Financial Accounting Standards provided, that the foregoing limitation shall not apply in respect of any Awards issued to a non-employee director in respect of (i) any one-time equity grant upon a non-employee director's initial appointment or election to the Board, (ii) equity grants for services provided to the Company other than services as a member of the Board, or (iii) any additional compensation directors may receive for chair or committee service.
-The total amount of Awards granted annually to the non-employee members of the Board may be allocated amongst the non-employee members of the Board in a manner determined by the Board.
+(a) Awards.
+The Committee may grant Awards to one or more Eligible Persons.

+(b) Share Limits.
+Subject to Section 11 of the Plan and subsection (e): (i) no more than 29,700,000 shares of Common Stock may be reserved for issuance and delivered in the aggregate pursuant to Awards granted under the Plan (the "Share Pool"); (ii) no more than 29,700,000 shares of Common Stock may be delivered pursuant to the exercise of Incentive Stock Options granted under the Plan; and (iii) the maximum number of Awards that may be granted in any single fiscal year to each of the non-employee members of the Board for serving on the Board, shall be an amount equal to the grant date fair value of \$425,000 computed in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718, "Compensation - Stock Compensation," disregarding the estimate of forfeitures;

+provided, that the foregoing limitation shall not apply in respect of any Awards issued to a non- employee director in respect of (i) any one-time equity grant upon a non-employee director's initial appointment or election to the Board, (ii) equity grants for services provided to the Company other than services as a member of the Board, or (iii) any additional compensation directors may receive for chair or committee service, or (iv) any special one-time equity grants or other special one-time compensation awarded to one or more non-employee directors to reward such directors for an extraordinary achievement by the Company.
+The total amount of Awards granted annually to the non- employee members of the Board may be allocated amongst the non-employee members of the Board in a manner determined by the Board.